isabelmette/pynet/documentation/done/tools.rst

 |step2|

-Your friend has now your object and you can append something:
+Your friend has now your object and can append something:

 |step3|